 First we will give you a quick run down on what you need to think about when making furniture from pallets and then we’ll get stuck into the ideas.

 Don’t forget to follow us on Pinterest to get loads more pallet furniture ideas and other home decor inspiration, such as Ikea hacks.

 There are two things you need to think about with pallets as a furniture-making material:

 - The quality of the pallet.

 - How to break the pallet up without snapping the wood.

 When it comes to the quality of the pallet, you’re basically looking how clean the wood is, whether there is any rot and what markings it has on it.

 Some pallets will have been treated with chemicals that you probably don’t want in your home so it’s important to know what you’re looking for.
 This post from DIY Projects is a great resource for checking markers and the state of the pallet.

-One thing you should do with all pallet wood before starting a project is to give it a good clean with soapy water with a little bleach in it to get rid of any bacteria and mould.
+One thing you should do with all pallet wood before starting a project is to give it a good clean with soapy water and a little bleach to get rid of any bacteria and mould.
 Leave it to dry, then get stuck in!

 Breaking up the pallet can be either the best bit or most frustrating bit!
-You can get a pallet breaking tool relatively cheaply which really helps, but perhaps only justifiable if you’re doing a large project or lots of projects with pallets.
+You can get a Pallet Breaker relatively cheaply which really helps, but perhaps only justifiable if you’re doing a large project or lots of projects with pallets.